nikolasstow/MarvelQuery/docs/autoquery-blocks.md

 For a detailed breakdown of all the data-types returned by the Marvel API, please reference [API Response](data-types.md)

-## A Note on Lists, Collections, Summaries, and Resources:
+## A Note on Lists, Collections, Summaries, and Resources

 It’s important to distinguish between Lists, Collections, Summaries, and Resources, as these terms represent different levels of data abstraction.